phdmustafayucel/tarkan/README.md

 python server/server.py

-Ensure all required hardware drivers and libraries are installed before starting the server.
+Ensure all required hardware drivers and Python dependencies are installed before starting the server.

 ---